JohannesWiesner/tcy/README.md

 - `--yml_file_name` (Sets the name of the .yml file.
 The default is 'environment.yml')
 - `--pip_requirements_file` (Write pip packages to a separate `requirements.txt` file.
 This will file will always be placed in the same directory as the .yml file)
 - `--write_conda_channels` (Specifies conda channels directly for each conda package (e.g. conda-forge::spyder).
 In this case the \'defaults\' channel is the only channel that appears in the \'channels:\' section.
 See: [this link](https://stackoverflow.com/a/65983247/8792159) for a preview)
-- `--tsv_path` (Optional path to the `packages.tsv` file.
-If not given, the function will expect  `packages.tsv` to be in the current working directory)
+- `--tsv_path` (Optional path to the `.tsv` file.
+If not given, the function will expect a  `"packages.tsv"` file to be in the current working directory)
 - `--yml_dir`(Path to a valid directory where the .yml file should be placed in.
 If not given the file will  be placed in the current working directory.
 If a `requirements.txt` for pip is generated it will always be placed in the same directory  as the .yml file)
 - `--cran_installation_script` (If set, generates a bash script `install_cran_packages.sh`that allows to install CRAN-packages within the conda-environment.
 Only valid when `--yml_name` is set)
 - `--cran_mirror`(A valid URL to a CRAN-Mirror where packages should be downloaded from.
 The default is https://cloud.r-project.org)